Japan records steepest population decline while number of foreign residents hits new high | Education

 - Japan

-The population of Japanese nationals fell by about 800,000 people, or 0.65%, to 122.4 million in 2022 from the previous year, falling for a 14th straight year, according to data from the Internal Affairs and Communications Ministry based on residency registrations as of Jan 1 this year.
+The population of Japanese nationals fell by about 800,000 people, or 0.65 per cent, to 122.4 million in 2022 from the previous year, falling for a 14th straight year, according to data from the Internal Affairs and Communications Ministry based on residency registrations as of January 1 this year.

-Japan's total population was 125.41 million, down just over half a million people from a year earlier, and there was a 10.7% jump in foreign residents with addresses registered in Japan, the ministry said.
+Japan's total population was 125.41 million, down just over half a million people from a year earlier, and there was a 10.7 per cent jump in foreign residents with addresses registered in Japan, the ministry said.

 The increase in Japan's foreign population was the biggest year-on-year rise since the ministry started taking statistics in 2013.
-Foreign residents now account for about 2.4% of Japan's population, the ministry said.
+Foreign residents now account for about 2.4 per cent of Japan's population, the ministry said.

 After peaking in 2008, Japan's population has since shrunk steadily due to a declining birthrate.
 The country saw a record low of 771,801 births last year.